-G. Registered Investment Companies (Money Market Mutual Funds)
+- I. Registered Investment Companies (Money Market Mutual Funds) - 1.
+Investment Authorization

-The Investment Officer and Investment Manager may invest in shares in open-end and no-load money market mutual funds provided such funds are registered under the Federal Investment Company Act of 1940 and operate in accordance with 17 C.F.R. § 270.2a-7, which stipulates that money market funds must have an average weighted maturity of 90 days or less.
-Must be rated in the highest tier by a nationally recognized rating agency and whose portfolios consist of only dollar denominated securities.
+The Investment Officers may invest in shares in open-end and no-load money market mutual funds provided such funds are registered under the Federal Investment Company Act of 1940 and operate in accordance with 17 C.F.R. § 270.2a-7, which stipulates that money market funds must have an average weighted maturity of 90 days or less.
+In addition, the share value of the money market funds must equal to \$1.00

-A maximum of 20% of the portfolio market value may be invested in money market funds.
+A maximum of 20% of available funds may be invested in money market funds.